These five numbers show how bad the US Covid-19 surge is.But experts say we can turn things around | ExBulletin

 Covid-19 children and teens surge 84% in a week

+Nearly 72,000 new cases of Covid-19 children were reported during the July 22-29 week of the American Academy of Pediatrics. report on Tuesday – Significant increase from last weekWhen about 39,000 cases were reported, it was almost five times as many as reported at the end of June.
+The definition of a child varies from state to state, but generally includes children up to the age of 17 or 18.

 “I don’t think this virus is necessarily targeting children and adolescents.
 I wonder what’s going on.
-Now it’s a wildfire in the south, and everything, including adolescents, is I think it’s been wiped out inside, including young children. “
+Wildfires are currently being seen in the South, and everything, including adolescents, is a wildfire.
+Hotes told CNN on Thursday.

 “The way to stop it is to vaccinate as many people as possible,” he added.
 “The more vaccinated you are, the more you can actually delay the infection.”